rsave1324/genderize/README.md

 3. install the npm dependencies npm install

-4. Set server port
-for heroku:
-uncomment line 11:
-var port = process.env.PORT || 3000;

-and comment line 14:
-var port = 3000

-for local:
-comment line 11:
-var port = process.env.PORT || 3000;

-and uncomment line 14:
-var port = 3000
+4. In terminal, run the command: node server.js

-5. for local go to your_ip::3000
+5. for local go to http://your_ip::3000